The Multiplier Is Calculated As

 - Use historical data or surveys to estimate how much additional income households spend.

-- To give you an idea, if the MPC is 0.8, households spend 80% of every extra dollar.
+- Here's one way to look at it: if the MPC is 0.8, households spend 80% of every extra dollar.

 3. Estimate the MPM